 I upgraded to a desktop computer this year (still use a laptop when I travel), was a hefty investment but not one regret.

 I barely leave the house without this thing, it’s fantastic.
 If you have an iPhone you know how quickly those batteries die – this charger will keep your fuel up.
 Highly recommend.

-I’m a serial early-adopter for cool ideas, and also always see products that improve my life as an investment — so I preordered this sometime last year from only a Facebook ad.
+I’m a serial early adopter of cool ideas, and also always see products that improve my life as an investment — so I preordered this sometime last year from only a Facebook ad.
 I received it a few weeks ago, and I’m digging it.

-My heat was broken when I returned from Thailand (when it was 6°F outside), and I think this blanket saved me.
+My heart was broken when I returned from Thailand (when it was 6°F outside), and I think this blanket saved me.

 Goals from 2017 Review:

-3. Plan a weekend trip away every quarter (need to specify ‘relaxing weekend away' for next time)
+- Plan a weekend trip away every quarter (need to specify ‘relaxing weekend away’ for next time)✔